Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/finality/slides.md

 <pba-flex center>

 - Deterministic finality _only_
-- Requires an external block authoring scheme<br/> with its own liveness proof.
+- Requires an external block authoring scheme<br /> with its own liveness proof.
 - Kind of like Tendermint but better.
 - Finalizes chains, not blocks.